SaurabhThakre/FaceSpace/README.md

 ## How does it works:

-1. After installation of the application the first UI screen provides 2 buttons.
+1. After installation of the application the first UI screen provides 2 buttons:
    * Start :- This button starts the process of image capture and face detection.
    * Enable Permission :- This button asks for the system permissions and the start button will not work until all the permissions are granted.